captcha-eu/docs/wordpress-install.md

 The Captcha-eu plugin is a powerful tool to protect your WordPress website from bots.

-# Notes

-there is some issues with "Gravity Forms" - you need to disable gravity forms honeypot feature. it interferes with captcha.eu

 #### Here's how to set it up: